woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Fix   - Checkout on single product available before variations are chosen.

 = 1.4.2 =
 * Fix   - _paypal_status on Authorize transactions not updating to processing after capture.
 * Fix   - 10413 (The totals of the cart item amounts do not match order amounts) error with discounts.